Dobermann or Doberman, the spelling varies in different countries! Their name derived from their creator Friedrich Louis Dobermann.

 Just like in humans, obesity can occur in dogs, too.
 As you probably know, it refers to the accumulation of body fat, leading to excess body weight.
 Many other health problems may arise if your dog is overweight or obese!
 The dog automatically puts more stress on joints, heart, liver, lungs, kidneys which may cause earlier problems or failures of the organs mentioned.
-And, they will also not feel light and ready for exercise – as their energy will obviously be lower!
+And, they will also not feel light and ready for exercise – as their energy will naturally be lower!

 Dogs are considered to be obese when their body weight surpasses by 20% their ideal body weight!

 Is also known as the Von Willebrand disease and it is usually an inherited bleeding disorder in dogs.
 It is an abnormal blood-clotting system which means the blood doesn’t clot normally and your dog bleeds longer than others after a cut or an injury.
 Internal bleeding is also possible in such cases!

 Some dogs, although resulted positive in carrying the disease, still do not have any problems, whereas for others it may be a huge problem.